 - You can also indicate which softwares you are proficient with, as they are often used as keywords by headhunters (Example: Solidworks, Autocad)

-- Try to think ok and add less common skills.
+- Try to think of less common skills.
 If a recruiter uses this specific keywords you will be one of the few to come up in the search.

-2. Spend some time brainstorming and choose your “Title” well.
+- Spend some time brainstorming and choose your “Title” well.
 It must describe your general skills or field in which you want to work in.
+(Example : Executive, Recruitment Specialist , .Net Developer, Mechanical Engineer)

-3. Indicate the exact city where you live, or if we want to indicate a big city nearby it is best to do it if you are actually interested in actually working there or you run the risk of being mostly approached for positions that are geographically not interesting to you.
+- Indicate the exact city where you live.
+If you want to indicate a big city nearby it is best to do so only if you are actually interested in working there.
 As an example, we see many users indicate “Montreal Area” while they actually live in the suburbs and are not actually interested in working in Montreal.
 By being specific about the city you live in, it will be easier for headhunters to approach you for position that may really be of interest to your in term of geographical location.

-5. Invite L.I.O.N (Linedin Open Networker) to join your network.
+- Invite L.I.O.N (LinkedIn Open Networker) to join your network.
 L.I.O.N are users who accept all connection requests.
-It is not always recommended to invite stranger to join your network, but when you first start on Linkedin and you have very few connections, L.I.O.N can help you expand your network a little faster.
-When searching for candidats, recruiter will typically have their 1st, 2nd and 3rd level connections appear in the search.
+It is not always recommended to invite stranger to join your network, but when you first start on LinkedIn and you have very few connections, L.I.O.N can help you expand your network a little faster.
+When searching for candidates, recruiter will typically have their 1st, 2nd and 3rd level connections appear in the search.
 Having someone with a lot of connection in your network will help appear in search results of more headhunters.

 3. Add your resume to online job boards

-Several websites and job board like Jobillico, Emploi Québec, Indeed and Monster offer the possibility for candidates to create and account and making their resume directly available to employers.
+Several websites and job boards like Jobillico, Emploi Québec, Indeed and Monster offer the possibility for candidates to create an account and make their resume directly available to employers.
 Without even applying for a specific job, a headhunter (or even an employer) could find your resume and get in touch with you and let you know about an opportunity.

 - Insert keywords in relation to your expertise